labhracorgi/mri-prepro-nipype/README.md

-# How to run the depository code:
+# How to run the repository code:

 - 1: Set the 3 common directories across all python scripts.
 (See directory descriptions.)
 - 2: Run the "main_flow.py" script for the first level preprocessing.